spryker/spryker-docs/docs/scos/dev/migration-program/migration-to-paas/paas-migration-documents/integrate-the-latest-version-of-docker-sdk-and-run-project-on-it.md

     * Backoffice;
     * Backend-gateway;
     * Merchant-portal.
-7. Custom services have to be replaced by default with Spryker PaaS services, see details [here](/docs/scos/dev/migration-program/migration-to-paas/paas-migration-documents/migrate-non-standard-services.html).
+7. Custom services have to be replaced by default with Spryker Cloud services, see details [here](/docs/scos/dev/migration-program/migration-to-paas/paas-migration-documents/migrate-non-standard-services.html).